tfitch/tfitch.github.io/_posts/2014-09-01-sending-name-value-pairs-from-chef-cookbook.md

 ---
 One of my customers had a question about using name/value pairs from his cookbook’s attributes as settings for a Resource.

+## TL;DR
-*TL;DR* - The name/value pairs in a cookbook Resource object are more than just a combination of attribute + value.
+The name/value pairs in a cookbook Resource object are more than just a combination of attribute + value.
 More precisely, they’re a method_name + value combination.
 So making the method_name come from a dynamic source requires you use `send()` method of a Ruby Object to invoke the method, not just output a String equal to what the cookbook would look like if everything was hard coded.

 ### Long form:
 Let’s start with the hardcoded cookbook recipe and see what that would look like.